redhatci/ansible-collection-redhatci-ocp/roles/vendors/lenovo/README.md

 # lenovo

-Boots a lenovo machine to iso or disk via redfish
+Boots a Lenovo machine to ISO or disk via redfish